jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 The marketing criteria for links is based on the PRODUCT / 4P and Marketing 5.0 The system can do the semantical processing of links.
 The machine learning in pythoin could to this according to the Geeks For Geeks tutorials.
+Good links meet the digital marketing criteria. (based on the AI and human behaviour (rather than e.g. values)).

 ABC-